ShawnLRH/BSC-Arbitrage-Frontend/README.md

 ## Installation Guide

-1. Download project file
+1. Clone/Download Project file
-2. Unzip project file (You should see client and server folders)
+2. Unzip project file (If clone then skip this step)
-3. Create a MAIN folder for the sub-folders (client and server)
-4. Open the MAIN folder in VScode or any code editor
-5. Open terminal window and split the terminal window
+3. Open terminal window and split the terminal window
-6. On the left terminal, run the following command to install client dependencies:
+4. On the left terminal, run the following command to install client dependencies:

 NOTE: If you don't have yarn installed, please use npm